microsoft/pxt-microbit/docs/device/usb/mac-chrome.md

 2. Connect the other end of the USB cable to a USB port on your computer.

-Your computer should recognise your micro:bit as a new drive.
+Your computer should recognize your micro:bit as a new drive.
 On computers running Windows, `MICROBIT` appears as a drive under Devices and drives.
 On a Mac it appears as a new drive under Devices.